Flutter-Tech/fsc-docs-site/docs/codebase-governor.md

 &nbsp;&nbsp;17.
 Open **Actions** tab and check if the Codebase Governor workflow is running.

 This is just the beginning.
-You can change the behaviour of the **Codebase Governor** by adding options to the `codebases.json` file.
-If you want to learn more read the [📖 Codebase Governor reference](/docs/codebase-governor/reference.md) guide.
+You can change the behaviour of the **Codebase Governor** by adding options to the [codebases.json file](/docs/codebases-json/).

 ---